reiryuki/Mi-Music-Magisk-Module/README.md

 ## Troubleshooting
 - If you find that Mi Music has double notifications, remove your `ro.miui....` system properties!
-- If Mi Music can't delete your music file which in your external storage, then run this at Terminal Emulator:
+- If Mi Music can't delete your music file which in your external storage, run these at Terminal Emulator:
 - `su`
 - `appops set com.miui.player WRITE_MEDIA_AUDIO allow`